eschen42/YieldBasedAssetRatio/README.md

 ### To modify parameters

-Edit line 46-140 of `render_figures.R` and run `make -f Makefile` or `make -f Makefile ybar_intro`.
+Edit line 46-140 of `render_figures.R` and run `make -f Makefile`.
 For documentation of the parameters, see endnotes 7 and 8 of [https://eschenlauer.com/investing/risk_based_allocation/YBAR_intro.html](https://eschenlauer.com/investing/risk_based_allocation/YBAR_intro.html) (and elsewhere in that document for the theoretical bases for these parameters).

 ## How to generate figures for `YBAR_intro.html`